 Indeed we are.
 We're incorporated in the State of California, as Muench Workshops, LLC.
 Our address is 3992 Primavera Rd., Santa Barbara, California 93110.
 We always carry proper permits and insurance, and have the right field safety certification for our workshops.
 Our leaders are current with first aid training and certifications.
+All workshop deposits are held for that workshop, we never spend future money today.
 We routinely handle large amounts of money and we've never disappointed a client, something we are very proud of.
-Our phone number is 917-854-8118.
+Our phone number is +1 917-854-8118.

 What is your cancellation and refund policy?

 We do offer refunds, with limitations.
 Please see our Terms and Conditions for more information.
 We strongly suggest that you obtain some travel insurance to cover any unforeseen circumstances that require you to cancel your participation in a Muench Workshop.